 The price includes a £500 donation to this incredible charity per person.
 However, there is no upper limit on donations and we encourage participants to raise additional money for this excellent cause through sponsorship for the trek, or any other means.

-We are experts on Nepal, having been involved in sending students there since 2001.
+We are experts on Nepal, having been involved in sending students for well over a decade.
+Nepal was one of our original destinations.
 We have been working with our partner in Kathmandu, Basant, since the beginning.
 Over the years, Basant has hosted many university RAG challenges from universities such as Oxford, Leeds and Durham.
 We know what is important to students when it comes to RAG trips overseas and we can work with you to make this challenge unique.

 You can be sure that we work with the best people in Nepal.
 Our team is ISO Certified (9001:2015) and was involved in formulating the policy around Sustainable Tourism and Responsible Travel.
 In reality, this means that the guides and porters we work with are all paid above the industry norm and are provided with medical and accidental insurance.
 Having our own staff work on all of our treks means that we can also maintain a high quality and highly trained staff.